 Emirates Vehicle Gate (EVG) Website or Mobile App:

-- To pay EVG Traffic Fine visit the Emirates Vehicle Gate website or download their Markabte mobile app.
+- To pay an EVG Traffic Fine, visit the Emirates Vehicle Gate website or download the Markabte mobile app.

 - Register or log in.